hunterxcobby/100-days-of-code/log.md

 6. **Calculating Specificity:**
    - learned specificity weights of CSS selectors, focusing on type, class, and ID selectors.
-   - Explored how specificity influences the precedence of styles, using examples.
+   - learned how specificity influences the precedence of styles, using examples.

 7. **Combining Selectors:**
    - learned the concept of combining selectors to increase specificity.
    - learned the key selector and prequalifiers in combined selectors.

 8. **Layering Styles with Multiple Classes:**
-   - Explored the use of multiple classes in HTML elements for modular styling.
+   - learned the use of multiple classes in HTML elements for modular styling.
    - implemented how to layer styles using different classes.

 9. **Common CSS Property Values - Colors:**